 If you want to drive in the US of A let me reassure you that it is a very enjoyable and safe experience.
-All that you need is a valid driving licence in English, and a valid International credit card with a limit that is adequate to provide for the security deposit that would be needed for the type of vehicle that you are renting.
+All that you need is a valid driving license in English, and a valid International credit card with a limit that is adequate to provide for the security deposit that would be needed for the type of vehicle that you are renting.
 I had an International driving license as well, but no one asked for it.

 We took our first rental car for this trip at Raleigh in North Carolina, and my booking had mentioned that we have a wild card car waiting for us.